izuchy/FlexGen/README.md

-# FlexGen
+# FlexGen (Still Working in Progress!)

 FlexGen is a high-throughput generation engine for running large language models with limited GPU memory (e.g., a 16GB T4 GPU or a 24GB RTX3090 gaming card!).
-FlexGen allows high-throughput generation by IO-efficient offloading, compression and large effective batch sizes.
+FlexGen allows **high-throughput** generation by IO-efficient offloading, compression and **large effective batch sizes**.

+## Recent Changes (It is getting better thanks to you🙏)
+We are glad the public has been really excited about FlexGen.
+However, our work is still under preparation and not ready for public release / announcement yet.
+Thanks to early feedback about this project, we realized that early versions of this README and our paper were a bit unclear about the purpose of FlexGen.
+**This is a preliminary effort to lower the resource requirements of LLMs, but it also has a lot of limitations and does not aim to replace use cases when sufficient resources are available.**
+Our primary contributions are increasing throughput on single GPU instances - by effectively increasing the batch size.
+We're really excited about our techniques for offloading and automatically searching through the design space, as well as our results that suggest it's possible to go down to 4-bit quantization without hurting accuracy.
+This naturally trades off latency, but we think it's a really interesting direction for future work.
+We'd like to thank everyone for their feedback - keep it coming!

 ----------